 In terms of their user-friendly features, Coinbase certainly has the edge in the Coinbase VS Gemini comparison.
 They offer an immediate option to buy and sell cryptocurrency.
 It literally takes a few minutes to signup, upload money to the site, and make your first cryptocurrency purchase!

 At both Gemini and Coinbase, you will need to verify your identity to buy cryptocurrencies.
 This is a legal requirement.
 Users are required to submit various documents, along with photographs of themselves.
 They also must register a phone number and a payment method.
 It’s very straightforward but does take a day or two to fully verify.

 Although the registration process at Coinbase and Gemini is much alike, Coinbase is far easier to use for a beginner.
 It’s more like using an online store than it is a currency exchange.
-You won’t see potentially confusing terms like “limit buy”, “market sell”, or “stop-limit” at Coinbase.
-You just log in and buy or sell what you want for the price quoted.
+You won’t see potentially-confusing terms like “limit buy”, “market sell”, or “stop-limit” at Coinbase.
+You just log in and buy or sell what you want, for the prices quoted.